-The development of core competencies would be enhanced as learners work in purposive pairs or groups.
+The development of core competencies would be enhanced as learners work in pairs or groups.
 The teacher should link the various components in the curriculum designs.
-These components include but are not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, respect, patriotism, and responsibility among others.
+These components include but not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, respect, patriotism, and responsibility among others.
 The teacher should also involve learners in non-formal activities like planting flowers following a pattern in the school compound.
 The teacher may also discuss how the whole number concept is linked to Languages, Environmental and Movement and Creative Activities.
 At home, learners may assist in arranging chairs and tables in rows and columns in community functions as a way of promoting learning outside the school.

-STRAND NUMBERS Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to count numbers in 10's up to100 forward and backward.
+STRAND NUMBERS Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to count in 10's up to 100 forward and backward.
 SUB-STRAND WHOLE NUMBERS Key Inquiry Question: How do you count numbers forward and backward?
-Suggested Learning Resources: Counters, bottles, sticks, straws, stones, books, pencils
+Suggested Learning Resources: counters, bottles, sticks, straws, stones, books, pencils

-Learners to count or point or sign numbers in 10's up to 80 forward and backward.
+Learners to count 10's up to 80 forward and backward.

-Teacher Activities Demonstrate: Show learners how to count or point or sign numbers in 10's up to 100 forward and backward.
-Teacher and Learner Activities Guide: Learners in purposive pairs or groups to count or point or sign numbers in 10's up to 100 forward and backward starting from any point using counters.
-Learner Activities Learners to do activities in pupil's book page 138.
-Conclusion Learners to play a game involving counting in 10's.
+Teacher Activities Demonstrate: Show learners how to count in 10's up to 100 forward and backward Teacher and Learner Activities Guide: Learners in pairs or groups to count in 10's up to 100 forward and backward starting from any point using counters.
+Learner Activities Learners to do activities in pupil's book page 137 Conclusion Learners to play a game involving counting in 10's.

-Extended Learning: Learners to practise counting or pointing or signing numbers in 10's in school, at home and in the community.
+Extended Learning: Learners to practise counting in 10's in school, at home and in the community.

 STRAND NUMBERS Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to identify place value of digits in numbers up to hundreds.
-SUB-STRAND WHOLE NUMBERS Key Inquiry Question: How do you identify the position of a digit in a number?
-Suggested Learning Resources: Multipurpose communication board, multipurpose stamps, pen/pencil grips, book holders, page turners, universal cuff, head /mouth pointers, adapted LDDs/ICT devices, abacus, rings, bottle tops, beads, place value chart
+SUB-STRAND WHOLE NUMBERS number.
+Suggested Learning Resources: abacus, rings bottle tops, beads,

-Learners to identify place value of digits in numbers up to tens using number tins .
+Learners to identify place value of digits in numbers up to tens using number tins.

 Teacher Activities Demonstrate: Show learners how to represent the place value of 100 using abacus.
-Teacher and Learner Activities Guide: Learners in purposive pairs or groups to represent the place value of digits in numbers using abacus.
-Learner Activities Learners to do activities in pupil's book page 139.
-Conclusion Learners in turns to represent place value of digits in numbers using abacus.
+Teacher and Learner- sActivities Guide: Learners in pairs or groups to represent the place value of digits in numbers using abacus.
+Learner Activities Learners to do activities in pupil's book page 138 Conclusion Learners in turns to represent place value of digits in numbers using abacus.